-Under the regulatory approach proposed by the Financial Conduct Authority and also existing in most countries around the world, regulators cannot easily monitor the ICO market.
+Under the regulatory approach proposed by the Australian Department of the Treasury and also existing in other countries around the world, regulators cannot easily monitor the ICO market.
 Indeed, since they only have the opportunity to know about those (security) tokens registered with the regulator, they do not have an entire view of the issuance of tokens existing under its jurisdiction.
 Therefore, this lack of control may lead to several problems, including higher risk of scams, as well as lack of compliance with securities regulation even in cases of security tokens.